Felodipine is a calcium channel blocker used to treat high blood pressure (hypertension).

 Swallow the tablets whole with a drink of water.
 Do not break, crush or chew them.
 Talk to your pharmacist or doctor if you have problems swallowing them.

 Do not eat or drink grapefruit or grapefruit juice while you're taking this medicine.
 Grapefruit juice can make side effects worse.

 Usually, treatment with felodipine is long term, even for the rest of your life.

 If you forget a dose of felodipine, just take your next dose at the usual time the next day.

 Do not take 2 doses to make up for a forgotten one.

 If you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

-An overdose of felodipine can cause dizziness and make you feel sick and sleepy.
+An overdose of felodipine can make you feel sick (nausea), dizzy and sleepy.